LukeShortCloud/rootpages/src/commands/storage.rst

    :header: Usage, Explanation
    :widths: 20, 20

+   -a, view all loop devices created by losetup
-   -d, detach a loop device
+   -d <LOOP_DEVICE>, detach a loop device --detach-all, detach all loop devices created by losetup

 xfs_admin
 ~~~~~~~~~